-This Working Group supervises and promotes the Plan's actions and reports the results to the Sustainability Committee, made up of the Director of People, Communication and Sustainability and a group of directors directly involved in the company's ESG decision-making, such as the Director of Finance, the General Secretary, the Director of Services and Benefits and the Director The English versión is a translation of the original in Spanish made by Linea Directa Aseauradora, S.A on his sole responsibility of Marketing.
+This Working Group supervises and promotes the Plan's actions and reports the results to the Sustainability Committee, made up of the Director of People, Communication and Sustainability and a group of directors directly involved in the company's ESG decision-making, such as the Director of Finance, the General Secretary, the Director of Services and Benefits and the Director of Marketing.
 This Committee oversees compliance with these actions and ensures the implementation of sustainability measures, including environmental protection, and reports the results to the CEO, the Management Committee, the Advisory Committees and the Board of Directors.